 Google Voice, a service that lets users consolidate and simplify the ways in which they make and receive phone calls, has taken a step to alleviate what many observers saw as a key problem.
 Until now, users have had to use a Google-supplied telephone number.
-That was considered an inconvenience since the number would have to be circulated to friends and business
+That was considered an inconvenience since the number would have to be circulated to friends and business associates.

 In a blog posting Monday, Google said it's now possible to use an existing phone number as the system's entry point, although that approach comes with fewer features.
 The move seems to be part of a carefully constructed game plan.